-This paper is laid out as follows.
-In Sec.~\ref{sec:ParametrizedStates} we introduce two programmable optical schemes for generation of arbitrary two-qubit states under study.
-In Sec.~\ref{sec:GateBasedGeneration} the generation of the two-qubit states by programmable gate-based quantum circuits, including their known linear optical implementations, is described.
-In Sec.~\ref{sec:OptimizationMethod} we introduce methods, which we used to study the efficiency the schemes can offer and to design optical schemes.
-The obtained results are placed in Sec.~\ref{sec:results}.
-We summarize and discuss obtained results in Sec.~\ref{sec:discussion}.
+This paper is arranged as follows.
+In Sec.~\ref{sec:ParametrizedStates} we introduce two programmable optical schemes for the generation of the arbitrary two-qubit states studied.
+In Sec.~\ref{sec:GateBasedGeneration} the generation of the two-qubit states by programmable gate--based quantum circuits, including their known linear optical implementations, is described.
+In Sec.~\ref{sec:OptimizationMethod} we introduce the methods that we used to study the efficiency the schemes can offer and to design optical schemes.
+The results obtained are presented in Sec.~\ref{sec:results}.
+We summarize and discuss the results in Sec.~\ref{sec:discussion}.